What is osteoarthritis?

 - Primary care doctors, such as a family physician or internal medicine specialist, who coordinates care between the different health providers and treats other problems as they arise.

-- Psychologists or social workers, who help with social challenges caused by medical conditions.
+- Psychologists or social workers, who help with psychosocial challenges caused by medical conditions.

 Living with osteoarthritis

-There are some things you can do to help you live with osteoarthritis, including:
+There are many things you can do to help you live with osteoarthritis, including:

-- Heat and cold therapies can reduce joint pain and swelling.
+- Heat and cold therapies can lower joint pain.